It was May 2013 and I had just moved to Sydney, Australia.

 I had just quit my tenure working in investment bank Goldman Sachs Tokyo a few months back and searching for new opportunities.
-My wife, who was working for the same company, was asked to relocate to the Sydney office which we were very excited about.
+I had an opportunity to relocate to the Sydney which I jumped upon.
 Having experience in the field, I started searching for jobs in the finance industry again, but something did not feel right.
 Why waste this amazing fresh opportunity on something that I've already done and tired and I knew that wasn't going to make me happier.

 At the same time, being in a new country outside of Japan, I had the chance to see how people where appreciative of Japan and its products - the unique craft, minimalism, and splendid design it had to offer.
 New friends kept on asking me how they reminisced the beautiful products they could buy on their trip to Japan or how they could buy the homeware I had in my new home.
 These experiences got me thinking - could this become a potential business?

 In June 2013 I launched Kurasu as a online homeware store to provide Japanese items in Australia

 After few months of research and preparation, I decided to take the leap of faith and launched Kurasu - which means “to live” or “lifestyle” in Japanese - an online store showcasing Japanese homeware in Australia.
 2013 and 2014 was a exciting time for myself and my small team, with my wife right by my side supporting the new venture.
 I actively reached out to the local community, touring markets and exhibitions gaining amazing friends, network, and overwhelming support.
 It was a feeling I had never experienced in my previous corporate line of work.

 I truly felt the impact of Japanese craftmanship and design had to the world, and the power of building a brand ans telling a story.
 At the same time, I noticed a particular trend - more than 60% of our sales was coming from the small lineup I had of Japanese coffeewares.